Deltares/CoSMoS/docs/source/manual/modelcomponents.rst

 - Read the model input file.
 - Extract wave and/or water level conditions from the model it is nested in, and write the forcing file for the current model.
 - Write the model input file and meteo forcing.
-- Add observation points for nested models and observation stations.
+- Add observation points for nested models and :ref:`observation stations <stations>`.
 - Move the files from the job folder (where the model runs) to the scenario folder (see :ref:`Folder structure <folder_structure>`).
 - Post-process model results: make (probabilistic) flood / wave map tiles and write (probabilistic) timeseries to csv files.